jp-quant/jp-quant.github.io/_posts/2020-05-04-alpha_intro.md

 With that being said, as we will further explore the meanings behind beta & alpha through data-driven research results, the following key-points are essential to consider in my personal approach on generating optimal returns when it comes to systematic investing & trading:
 - A portfolio with high beta and low alpha (even negative alpha) can still be preferable compared to one with low beta & high alpha ([smart beta strategies](https://www.quantilia.com/smart-beta-strategies/ "smart beta strategies"))
-- The "best performing" portfolio is the one that, on a fundamental level, generate positive returns, as consistent as it can, knowing WHEN and HOW to align itself with market's volatility/movement (increase beta) & when not to (increase alpha).
+- The "best performing" portfolio is the one that, on a fundamental level, generate, on average, the highest positive returns as consistent as it can, knowing WHEN and HOW to align itself with market's volatility/movement (increase beta magnitude) & when not to (decrease beta magnitude), such that such portfolio's measured alpha reaches its global maximum given stated condition(s).
 -  Quantifying reality to establish definitions of market's conditions is a gray area needed to be carefully treaded.
 In other words, we seek to approach the topic not just in a purely quantitative way, but rather in a quantitatively rigorous way that is built from & reflects the fundamental foundations of finance as a whole.